Peter Breck: Personal life

 Breck married dancer Diane Bourne in 1960.
 They had a son, Christopher, who died of leukemia at age 30.

 Death

-In June 2010 Breck's wife Diane announced on his website that the actor had been suffering from dementia and could no longer sign autographs for fans, although she said that he still read and enjoyed their letters.
+In June 2010, Breck's wife Diane announced on his website that he had been suffering from dementia and could no longer sign autographs for fans, although she said that he still read and enjoyed their letters.
 Despite this diagnosis, she said he was still physically healthy and did not require medication.